omicsCore/scTyper/README.md

-# scTyper: an analysis pipeline for cell typing of single-cell RNA-seq data
+# scTyper: a comprehensive pipeline for the cell typing analysis of single-cell RNA-seq data
 ____________________________________________________________________________________________________________________________</br>